 The Division of Thoracic Radiology maintains a current library of the major imaging and clinical textbooks in Thoracic and Cardiac Imaging.
-Fellows are encouraged to borrow and read the library books.
+Fellows are encouraged to borrow and use these resources.
 The Division also owns DVDs which are useful in preparation for the cardiac board exam.
 The Division also maintains a large teaching file of exceptional cases from the last 10 years of clinical practice.
 This material is invaluable for teaching file material and lectures.
 Almost all major journals are available electronically on line.
-The hospital library and Harvard Medical School library are also available resources if needed.
+The hospital library and Harvard Medical School library are also available if additional reference material is needed.

 A wealth of clinical conferences occurs at the Massachusetts General Hospital in which the Divisions of Thoracic and Cardiac Imaging serve a vital multidisciplinary role: